 Rubin Observatory scientists have self-organized into eight Science Collaborations focused on specific research areas, from stars or our solar system to distant galaxies and galaxy clusters.

-The LSST Corporation (LSSTC) is a non-profit organization dedicated to maximizing the science impact of the Rubin Observatory Legacy Survey of Space and Time.
-LSSTC provides support for the Rubin Observatory/LSST Science Collaborations, and funds workshops, classes, internships and more to train and engage future users of Rubin Observatory.
+The LSST Discovery Alliance (LSST-DA, formerly LSST Corporation) is a non-profit organization dedicated to maximizing the science impact of the Rubin Observatory Legacy Survey of Space and Time.
+LSST-DA provides support for the Rubin Observatory/LSST Science Collaborations, and funds workshops, classes, internships and more to train and engage future users of Rubin Observatory.